jbemmel/srl-self-organizing/README.md

 2 roles currently supported: Spine or Leaf
 * All LLDP neighbors advertise the same port -> rank == port (starting from ethernet-1/1 = Leaf/Spine 1, etc)
-* Could auto-determine role: Some links connected but no LLDP -> assume this is a leaf node, otherwise spine
+* Could auto-determine role: Some links connected but no LLDP or MAC address instead of SRL port name -> assume this is a leaf node, otherwise spine
 * For now: role is an agent parameter

 YANG model provides parameters: